|Movie Title/Year and Brief Scene Description|

 The massacre was depicted in crayon drawings (under the opening credits) created by Job's sister Sarah (Anne Marie McEvoy).
 The sketches often foreshadowed what would happen next.
 The young fanatical cultish murderers were led by boy preacher Isaac Chroner (John Franklin) with an Amish-styled hat, who glared through the front window of the coffee shop before the slaughter.

 Sadistic and menacing, red-headed Malachai Boardman (Courtney Gains), Isaac's curved blade-wielding enforcer for the cult of murderous children, led a group of children who abducted Vicky.
-She was tied to a giant corn-dressed cross or crucifix and hoisted up, while the children chanted "Kill" for her to be sacrificed.
+She was tied to a giant corn-dressed cross or crucifix and hoisted up, while the children chanted "Kill" - demanding her sacrifice.

 Wounded in the chest and attempting to escape a group of crazed children, Burt was surrounded in the middle of the street, as Malachai called out tauntingly: "Outlander!"
 When Malachai mutinied against Isaac, he ordered Isaac to be crucified in Vicky's place.
-Shortly later, Malachai took a bound Vicky into the deserted street and tried to lure Burt out of hiding, shouting: "Outlander!
+Shortly later, Malachai took a bound Vicky at knife-point into the deserted street and tried to lure Burt out of hiding, shouting: "Outlander!
 Outlander!
 We have your woman.
-She still lives!" - and then sliced into her cheek with his machete - "Outlander!
-Her blood will spill unless you give yourself up.".
+She still lives!
+Outlander, maybe you don't hear so well" - and then sliced into her cheek with his machete, drawing blood - "Outlander!
+Her blood'll spill unless you give yourself up."

-Hanging on the crucifix, Isaac was seemingly devoured by "He Who Walks Behind the Rows," a reddish protoplasmic form that crept up his body, after which his cross sky-rocketed into the air.
+When Malachai turned on Isaac, he ordered Vicky cut down from the cross and Isaac put up in her place.
+Hanging on the crucifix, Isaac was seemingly devoured and consumed by "He Who Walks Behind the Rows," a reddish protoplasmic form that crept up his body, after which his cross sky-rocketed into the air.
 Isaac was then transformed into a reanimated zombie-like follower of the demonic god, speaking in a deep voice.
+When Isaac was sent back, he cried out: "Malachai!
+He wants you too, Malachai.
+He wants you too!"
 He strangled and broke the neck of Malachai.

 The beastly god then took the form of a giant, bloody-red cloud of "fire and brimstone" - grimacing as it was destroyed when the cornfields were burned to the ground.